jonny-currie/jonny-currie.github.io/_posts/2024-04-09-primary-care-social-participation-costa-rica-nicaragua.md

 But if the evidence coming from these countries is worth anything and plausible - and the data, particularly from Costa Rica, seems compelling, as does the logic of the entire approach - it's surely worth considering how these principles - shifting resource to community services, building an infrastructure of resourced, integrated, proactive services, supported by a network of community activists whose role is to scrutinise, challenge and promote community benefit - could be incorporated in health planning back in the UK?

-Let me know what you think - drop me an e-mail, find us on social media, and let's think how society post-austerity could really look.
+Let me know what you think - drop me an e-mail, find us on social media, and let's think how health and service delivery post-austerity could really look.

 Jonny, Co-Director HCB Associates